ourobouros/cabify_developers/overview.md

 Current Version
 ---------------

-We do not require any specific version of the API.
-Our aim is try and avoid complications and ensure all resources maintain backwards compatibility both on create and retrieval.
+The Cabify API is undergoing continual development and as such we do not currently require any version data.
+If at some point in the future we introduce non-backwards compatible changes we will look at providing new end points.

 Schema
 ------